JohnnyJayJay/discord-api-command/README.md

     - labels that contain any kind of blank spaces or are just an empty String
 - an instance of `CommandSettings` is activated or deactivated twice (which is not possible)

-If you don't want to have any exceptions concerning prefixes and labels, it is recommended to check whether they match `CommandSettings.VALID_PREFIY` or `CommandSettings.VALID_LABEL`.
+If you don't want to have any exceptions concerning prefixes and labels, it is recommended to check whether they match `CommandSettings.VALID_PREFIX` or `CommandSettings.VALID_LABEL`.

 ```java